hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

 **parameter** – a measured science quantity or a related ancillary quantity at one instant in time; may be scalar or a multi-dimensional array as a function; must have units and must have a fill value that indicates no measurement was available or absent information.

-**dataset** – a collection with a conceptually uniform set of parameters; one instance of all the parameters together with associated with a time value constitutes a data record.
+**record** – all the parameters together with associated with a time value.

+**dataset** –  a collection of uniform records.
 A HAPI service presents a dataset as a seamless collection of time ordered records, offering a way to retrieve the parameters without knowledge of the actual storage details.

 **catalog** - a collection of datasets.